cookiecutter-openedx/cookiecutter-openedx-devops/{{cookiecutter.github_repo_name}}/README.rst

   :alt: terragrunt run-all init

-IV.
-Connect To Your backend Services
+V. Connect To Your backend Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Terraform creates friendly subdomain names for any of the backend services which you are likely to connect: Cloudfront, MySQL, Mongo and Redis.